wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-windows-hpcpack-cluster-rdma.md

 ## Scenario 2.
 Deploy compute nodes in compute-intensive VMs (IaaS)

-In this scenario, you deploy the HPC Pack head node and cluster ompute nodes oin VMs joined to an Active Directory domain in an Azure virtual network.
+In this scenario, you deploy the HPC Pack head node and cluster <!-- deleted by customization compute --><!-- keep by customization: begin --> ompute <!-- keep by customization: end --> nodes <!-- deleted by customization on --><!-- keep by customization: begin --> oin <!-- keep by customization: end --> VMs joined to an Active Directory domain in an Azure virtual network.
 The [HPC Pack IaaS deployment
 script](/documentation/articles/virtual-machines-hpcpack-cluster-powershell-script)
 automates most of this process, and provides flexible deployment options including the ability to specify the A8 or A9 VM size for the cluster nodes.
 The following steps guide you to use this automated deployment method.
-Alternatively, you deploy the cluster with the Resource Manager deployment model by using an Azure quickstart template.
+Alternatively, <!-- keep by customization: begin --> you <!-- keep by customization: end --> deploy the cluster with the Resource Manager deployment model by using an Azure quickstart template.
 For test deployments, you can also manually deploy the Active Directory domain, the head node VM, compute node VMs, and other parts of the HPC Pack cluster infrastructure in Azure.
 See [HPC cluster options with Microsoft HPC Pack in Azure](/documentation/articles/virtual-machines-hpcpack-cluster-options).